 - Pipe some buttercream between the strawberries and a thin layer on the cake.

-- Hold two tablespoons butter cream apart and pipe the rest on top of the strawberries.
+- Hold four tablespoons of buttercream apart and pipe the rest on top of the strawberries.

 - Place the second biscuit layer on top.

 - Sprinkle the remaining syrup on the cake.

 - Smear the buttercream on top of the second biscuit.
 Garnish with the remaining strawberries and cover the cake with a plastic foil.

 - Let stiffen in the refrigerator for at least 4 hours.

 - Before serving, remove the spring form and gently peel the plastic away.